 1. Fill out an application form.

-4. If accepted into the volunteer training program, submit a $40 participation fee, which helps cover training materials, a uniform t-shirt, volunteer newsletter and more.
-(Scholarships available for those in financial need.)
+4. If accepted into the Volunteer Training Program, submit a $55 participation fee, which helps cover training materials, a uniform t-shirt, volunteer newsletter, and more.
+(Scholarships are available for those in financial need.)

 How often can I volunteer?

-After successfully completing the training program, teen volunteers are required to assist the zoo a minimum of 24 hours per month during the summer (June, July and August) and 8 hours per month during the fall and spring (September, October, April and May) and 4 hours per month the winter.
-Volunteers can set their own schedules by selecting from available time-slots.
+After successfully completing the Volunteer Training Program, Teen Volunteers are required to assist the zoo a minimum of 24 hours per month during the summer (June, July, and August) and 8 hours per month during the fall and spring (September, October, April, and May) and 4 hours per month in the winter.
+Volunteers can set their own schedules by selecting from available time-slots online.